bitwarden/help/_articles/features/auto-fill-ios.md

 5. This will launch the Bitwarden application.
 6. Select the appropriate login from the list or search Bitwarden for the correct login.
 7. Your username and password will be auto-filled.

+{% callout info %}Please make sure iCloud Keychain is getting disabled during these process to avoid any interference with Bitwarden's autofill capabilities.
+You can verify it by going to your Settings app > tap on Apple ID > iCloud > Keychain > Off{% endcallout %}